 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractions—and enough personality—to be a city all its own.
 Learn more about them with this guide.

-Founded in 1928 and now located in Queens’ Long Island City neighborhood, the center is dedicated to experimental development in contemporary sculpture.
-Housed in a trolley repair shop redesigned by artist Maya Lin, the 6,000 square foot space is home to ongoing sculpture installations on provocative topics like “Illusion,” “The Happiness of Objects” and “Feminism and Land Art in the 1970s,” as well as an ongoing artist-in-residence program.
+Founded in 1928 and now located in Queens' Long Island City neighborhood, the center is dedicated to experimental development in contemporary sculpture.
+Housed in a former trolley repair shop, redesigned by artist Maya Lin and renovated and expanded in 2014 by Andrew Berman Architects, the space is home to temporary installations featuring under-represented and emerging artists as well as an ongoing artist-in-residence program.